 So, the same year The Beatles gets three number one hits in the UK charts, Maris Otter makes its debut on the beer scene.

-The decade Microsoft – and CAMRA – are founded, The Beatles break up, the first Star Wars movie is premiered, and Maris Otter predominates.
+The decade Microsoft – and CAMRA (the Campaign for Real Ale) in the UK – are founded, The Beatles break up, the first Star Wars movie is premiered, and Maris Otter predominates.

-Working its way onto the NIAB (National Institute of Agricultural Botany) recommended list for brewing, there is barely a brewer of pale ales and bitters who doesn’t use Maris Otter at least some of the time.
+Working its way onto the NIAB (National Institute of Agricultural Botany) recommended list for brewing, who are a crop science organization based in the city of Cambridge in the UK; there is barely a brewer of pale ales and bitters who doesn’t use Maris Otter at least some of the time.

-Trying to restrict the monopoly of the ‘Big Six’ (Allied, Bass, Courage, Grand Met, Scottish & Newcastle and Whitbread), there’s a Government-led shake up of the beer and pub market.
+Trying to restrict the monopoly of the ‘Big Six’ brewing companies in the UK (Allied, Bass, Courage, Grand Met, Scottish & Newcastle, and Whitbread), there’s a UK Government-led shake-up of the beer and pub market.
 It’s in the form of the Beer Orders of 1989.

 Cold, continental lagers have arrived as the new kids on the block.
 They are filled into kegs and start supplanting traditional cask-conditioned bitters and pale ales in the pub.
 And they are filled into bottles and cans – driving demand in the off-trade at the expense of footfall in the on-trade.